mikesposito/secured/README.md

 # secured

-Secured is a versatile Rust package that provides robust encryption and decryption capabilities.
-It can be seamlessly integrated as a library in other Rust applications or used as a standalone command-line interface (CLI) tool.
+A very fast CLI tool for encryption and decryption of large amounts of data

 > [!WARNING]
-> This crate is under development and APIs are rapidly changing (including this README!).
-Make sure to lock to a specific crate version to avoid updates.
+> As this crate is under early development, APIs are rapidly changing, and so is the documentation.

 ## Features

-- **Encryption and Decryption**: Easily encrypt and decrypt files with password, using [the `ChaCha20` and `Poly1305` algorithms combined](cipher/README.md).
+- **Encryption and Decryption**: Easily encrypt and decrypt files with password or a pre-generated encryption key.
-- **Cli & Library**: Use as a standalone CLI tool or integrate as a library in your Rust applications.
+- **Key Derivation**: Generate encryption keys from passwords with customizable iterations and salt.
+- **File Inspection**: Inspect details of secured files.

 ## Installation